MrCull/GitHub-Repo-ReadMe-Dead-Link-Finder/README.md

 Once a bad link is found the relevant informaiton saved in a file.

-Then this information can be manually passed on, likily by creating an Issue in the affected Repo (which is probably why you might have ended up here reading this).
+Then this information can be manually passed on, likely by creating an Issue in the affected Repo (which is probably why you might have ended up here reading this).